Do you sometimes suffer from social media content writers block?

 This is the most important calendar for my team.
 I call it as the heart and the brain of the business.

 It may contain the following information:

 - Date when it was created.

-Note whether or not it has been posted already.
+- Note whether it has been posted already.

 - Expiration date if it is a promotion or a seasonal post

-Also following the post description are its different variations.
-You see, you may know this already, but you can make several copies of an individual post.
+- Also, following the post description are its different variations.
+You may know this already, but you can create several social media copies of an individual article.
 This is also great at times when a blog has many tips that you like to highlight.